February 21, 2018

 GETDISMISSED featured in the Coast to Coast Newspaper - "GETDISMISSED announces new membership program to contest traffic tickets"

 GETDISMISSED, the online web service and mobile application that assists California drivers with contesting their traffic tickets, announced today a new annual membership program that allows California drivers to contest an unlimited amount of traffic tickets for free.
-The membership program also includes, free traffic school if needed and a complimentary insurance review.
+The membership program also includes a free traffic school if needed.
 Click here to read the full story.

 GETDISMISSED featured in Ventura County Star - "Fighting A Traffic Fine?
 Firm Aims To Help"